David Taylor (Wisconsin judge)

 David W. Taylor (March 11, 1818 – April 3, 1891) was an American attorney, judge, and Republican politician.
 He was a justice of the Wisconsin Supreme Court for the last 13 years of his life (1878–1891).
-Previously, he served ten years as a Wisconsin circuit court judge and was a member of the Wisconsin State Senate and Assembly.
+Previously, he served ten years as a Wisconsin circuit court judge; he also served four years as a member of the Wisconsin Senate and one year in the state Assembly, representing Sheboygan County.

 Early life

 Born in Carlisle, New York, Taylor graduated from Union College in 1841 and was admitted to the New York Bar at Cobleskill, in 1844.
 He practiced law in New York for two years before moving to the Wisconsin Territory in 1846.

 Career

 Taylor first visited Milwaukee and Green Bay, but decided to settle in Sheboygan.
 He arrived in Sheboygan by boat, on the same ship that brought Harrison Carroll Hobart—the two men would establish the first legal firms in the city.
 Taylor partnered with Cyrus Hiller, creating a firm known as Taylor & Hiller.
 That fall, he was elected district attorney of Sheboygan County for a one-year term.

 In 1852, he was elected from Sheboygan County's 1st district to the Wisconsin State Assembly for the 1853 legislative session.
 At this time, he was a member of the Whig Party, but would soon after become a member of the newly established Republican Party.
 In his one term in the Assembly, Taylor served on the committee for education, schools, and university lands, the committee on state affairs, and the committee on finance.
 Taylor was renominated by the Whig Party for another term in the Assembly, but was defeated by Democrat Adolph Rosenthal.

 In 1854, he was elected to the Wisconsin State Senate as a Republican.
 During the 1855 session of the legislature, Taylor made an inquiry into the meaning of a number of disbursement payments to the then-Governor William A. Barstow.
 As a result, and possibly as an attempt to deter or embarrass Taylor, the Democratic majority offered to make him a committee of one to investigate the matter.
 Taylor researched the matter and concluded that Barstow had improperly claimed $600 (approximately $17,000 adjusted for inflation to 2021).
 The investigation added to a building narrative about corruption in the Barstow administration, and Barstow was ultimately narrowly defeated in the 1855 gubernatorial election.
 The report also made Taylor a Democratic target for retribution and personal grudges for the rest of his career.
 He did not seek renomination to another term in the Senate in 1856.